CraicOverflow89/vsc-zope/readme.md

 ### Tasks

  - maintain the tree view with project files organised around type
- - import the dtml language description (will need to be set for files with no extension)
  - test registration of directory when using workspaces
  - add command to determine where file is in hierachy when using references that look them up
     - continue work with the `LookupProvider` that points to result when _peek definition_ is used